Degrees and Certificates

-Graduates of the Welding Program are skilled in a variety of techniques, including Shielded Metal Arc Welding, Oxy-Acetylene Welding and Brazing, Gas Metal Arc Welding, Gas Tungsten Arc Welding, fuel gas and plasma cutting.
-They also have strong knowledge of metallurgy, fabrication and equipment, automated machining, CADD, blueprint reading and safety procedures.
+Students in the Welding Program learn a variety of techniques, including Shielded Metal Arc Welding, Oxy-Acetylene Welding and Brazing, Gas Metal Arc Welding, Gas Tungsten Arc Welding, fuel gas and plasma cutting.
+They will also learn metallurgy, fabrication and equipment, automated machining, CADD, blueprint reading and safety procedures.

 Welds will be made to industry standards using the AWS D1.1 Structural Code and AWS D1.3 structural welding code-sheet steel.
 Welds will be done in all positions, and guided bend tests will be made to check weld quality.

 Welding program sees results in loon rafts

 Our state bird has gotten a little more help, thanks to the Welding program at SCTCC.
 The loons on Big Mantrap Lake just northeast of Park Rapids have been using nesting rafts built by Welding students since 2012.